Folk Catholicism: Description

-The Roman Catholic Church takes a pragmatic and patient stance towards folk Catholicism.
-For example, it may permit pilgrimages to the site of reported apparitions (e.g. Međugorje) without endorsing or condemning belief in the reported apparitions, and will often declare Marian apparitions and similar miracles "worthy of belief" (e.g. Our Lady of Fatima), or will confirm the cult of local saints without actually endorsing or recommending belief.
-When the Roman Catholic Church considers that there is a blatant heresy occurring, it actively rejects it and tells Catholics to stay away from such practices.
+The Catholic Church takes a pragmatic and patient stance towards folk Catholicism.
+For example, it may permit pilgrimages to the site of reported apparitions (e.g. Međugorje) without endorsing or condemning belief in the reported apparitions and will often declare Marian apparitions and similar miracles "worthy of belief" (e.g. Our Lady of Fatima) or will confirm the cult of local saints without actually endorsing or recommending belief.
+When the Catholic Church considers that there is a blatant heresy occurring, it actively rejects it and tells Catholics to stay away from such practices.
 This is the case of the cult of Santa Muerte (Saint Death, a personification and veneration of death).
 The Church has condemned the cult as blasphemous, calling it a "degeneration of religion".